eiiijiiiy/RegARD/README.md

 - [open3d](//pypi.org/project/open3d/)
 - [numpy](//pypi.org/project/numpy/)
 - [odas](//github.com/ffxue/odas)
 We provided a simplified odas for RegARD in the "odas-RegARD" fold.
 The libodas.so can be built from the source of odas-RegARD and then be imported by the ard.py.
-Or if the local locations and versions of the dependencies of odas are same as those of odas-RegARD, you can use the complied libodas.so directly.
+Or if the local locations and versions of the dependencies of odas are the same as those of odas-RegARD, you can use the complied libodas.so directly.
 - Python version: 3.8

 # Registration